Fun Las Vegas Itinerary – 3 Days in Las Vegas

 This one-day Vegas trip planner is all about getting a taste of Las Vegas.
 Expect to experience the Last Vegas big-hitting highlights!

-Make your way to the Strip – the famous 6.8km strip of kitsch and bawdy hotels that have become the symbol of Vegas.
+Make your way to the Strip, the famous 6.8km strip of kitsch and bawdy hotels that has become the symbol of Vegas.

-Afternoon – Grab lunch at Hash House A Go Go at The LINQ casino and hotel – epic portions await and will keep you sated while you try your hand at the slots.
+Grab lunch at Hash House A Go Go at The LINQ casino and hotel for epic portions await and will keep you sated while you play the slots.

 Spend the afternoon trying a few different casinos – my favorites are Caesar’s Palace and Wynn.

-Dusk – As it gets dark, head over to the Bellagio to witness the famous fountains.
-This Las Vegas landmark gets crowded around 5-10 mins before each show, so grab your place and wait for the magic.
+This Las Vegas landmark gets crowded around 5-10 minutes before each show, so grab your place and wait for the magic.

 For a different viewpoint, check out the observation deck at the Eiffel Tower.

-Night – You can’t visit Las Vegas for one day without catching one of the amazing stage shows on offer.
+You can’t visit Las Vegas for one day without catching one of the amazing stage shows.

-From the fluid trapeze artistry of the Cirque du Soleil shows, to the musical mastery of tribute acts, and big-name shows like Celine Dion (she sings my Heart Will Go On surrounded by water, sublime), there is a show for every taste.
+From the fluid trapeze artistry of the Cirque du Soleil shows to the musical mastery of tribute acts and big-name residencies like Celine Dion (singing My Heart Will Go On Surrounded by Water, sublime), there is a show for every taste.

-Visit the discount ticket booths along the Strip to grab a bargain on the day, or book in advance if you have a particular show in mind.
+Visit the discount ticket booths along the Strip to grab a bargain on the day of the show, or book in advance if you have a particular show in mind.

 Bellagio Hotel at night with light show in Vegas